pattonsgirl/CEG2410/Assignments/BYOE.md

 3. In your repository, create a script to set things up.
      - `configure.sh`, `install.sh`, `runthis.sh`...
 4. In the instructions below, you'll be adding to the utility of this script

-## Create you

-First thing when you get on a new system is making yourself an account to put all these lovely you oriented things.
-You are welcome to do this differently, but [check out Kijowksi's strategy](https://github.com/mkijowski/dotfiles/blob/master/install.sh)

-1. Have your script check if a home directory exists for your user name.
-2. If it doesn't, make one.

 ## Package installs